Cavalry Soldiers Evaluate Next-Generation Battlefield Capabilities for Transforming in Contact Modernization Initiative

-U.S. Soldiers assigned to 5-7 Cavalry Squadron set up communications and tracking systems on the Armored Multi-Purpose Vehicle in order to evaluate next-generation battlefield capabilities as part of the Transforming in Contact modernization initiative during Combined Resolve 25-02 at Hohenfels, Germany on May 16, 2025.
-Exercise Combined Resolve 25-02, through Joint Multinational Readiness Center, leaves units better prepared for Large Scale Combat Operations and Multi-Domain Operations, achieving higher readiness levels by mastering complex, multinational scenarios, integrating cutting-edge technologies, and building interoperability with NATO Allies and partners.
+U.S. Army Cpt.
+Curtis Vanhorn, assigned to 5-7 Cavalry Squadron, explains the next-generation battlefield capabilities of the new systems from the Transforming in Contact (TiC) modernization initiative, during Combined Resolve 25-02 at Hohenfels, Germany on May 16, 2025.
+Exercise Combined Resolve 25-2 builds and validates 3rd Infantry Division's TiC construct to further test new technologies and systems designed to enhance our warfighting readiness and ability to respond to crisis or conflict.
 (U.S. Army Video by Sgt.
-Samantha Hill, Released).
+Samantha Hill)

 |Date Taken: